source-engine-discord/SourceEngine.Demo/README.md

 # SourceEngine.Demo

 Outputs game statistics from CS:GO demos as JSON.
-Extended from CSGODemoCSV.
-Utilises SourceEngine.Demo.Parser, a library which extends [DemoInfo][9].
-Available as both a class library on nuget.org and a CLI binary (named _IDemO_).
+The solution has three projects:

+**SourceEngine.Demo.Parser** - A library used to parse CS:GO demos.
+It is based on [DemoInfo][9].

+**SourceEngine.Demo.Stats** - A library for gathering statistics from demos and outputting them as JSON.
+It is based on [CSGODemoCSV][12] and is available as a package on nuget.org.

+**SourceEngine.Demo.Stats.App** - A .NET Core app which provides a command line interface for SourceEngine.Demo.Stats.
+Also known as _IDemO_.

 ![Program output](https://i.imgur.com/RALmTAR.png)